mabdullah52/Mnist-Digit-Recoognition/README.md

-*Part of my journey from zero to AI/ML engineer.
-Building projects, learning concepts, and documenting everything along the way.*
+Part of my journey from zero to AI/ML engineer.
+Building projects, learning concepts, and documenting everything along the way.

- 🎯 Quick Actions

-1. Create the README:
-  Copy the markdown above
-  Save as `README.md` in your project folder
-2. Repository Description (use when creating the repo):

-First deep learning project using neural networks to classify handwritten digits (0 9) from the MNIST dataset.
-Built with Keras/TensorFlow, achieving 97.31% validation accuracy.
-Part of my AI/ML learning journey from beginner to advanced.